 "This will take place on the day when God will judge men’s secrets through Jesus Christ, as my gospel declares" (Romans 2:16)

 This is quite a statement!
-In the past few verses Paul has unequivocally proven that humans are without excuse before God.
-Both for Jews, who have the Law and for Gentiles who have the essence of the Law written on their hearts.
-Everyone has an ingrained knowledge of God and His standards, therefore we also have a knowledge of our condition apart from God.
+In the past few verses, Paul has unequivocally proven that humans are excuseless before God—both Jews, who have the Law, and Gentiles, who have the essence of the Law written on their hearts.
+As everyone has an intuitive knowledge of God and His standards, we also have a knowledge of our condition apart from God.